Why Less is NOT More, and More is NOT Better.

 If fatigue remains high, this drop in performance could however become permanent.

-This is why adapting proper recovery techniques and dropping training volumes is NECESSARY to allow your body to not only recover, but to SHOWCASE those improvements when it matters most!
+This is why introducing proper recovery techniques and dropping training volumes is NECESSARY to allow your body to not only recover, but to SHOWCASE those improvements when it matters most!

 Do you have a big game on Friday and on Monday you are feeling run down, achy, and not performing the way you want?